11 Best Tips for How to Promote Your Art on Instagram

 Or, just express appreciation that they like your work.
 You probably won’t be able to respond to every comment if your account is large, but having some interaction with your audience can help.

 Also, engage with other artists.
 Tell them you appreciate their work.
-Share pieces of art that inspire you, or content from your followers, to your Stories.
+Share pieces of art that inspire you or content from your followers to your Stories.
 They may do the same for you in return, and it can introduce your followers to people they might like.

 All of this will make your account more active, which will favor it with Instagram’s algorithm and hopefully get your work in front of more people.

-4. Try working with video
+4. Try using video

 Video is a powerful engagement tool that more and more people are using.
 Being a visual medium, Instagram lends itself very well to the use of video.
 Take advantage of that to market your gallery.